 |13th Chords: 7 note||Thirteenth (11th usually omitted)||13||1 - 3 - 5 - ♭7 - 9 - 11 - 13|

 I hope you have enjoyed this session on Chord Structure.
-Next time you are playing chords and are unsure of how to play a chord, if you know the chord formula, you can work it out.
+Next time you are playing and are unsure of how to play certain chords, knowing the formulas can be a great asset.
 You might be thinking, how can I remember all these formulas?
-Trust me when I tell you, the more you play and take note of chord formulas, the more you will remember them.
+The more you play and take note of chord formulas, the more you will remember them.
 This is especially useful when playing guitar and you need that chord high up the neck towards the guitar body.
-As long as you know your scales, formulas, and guitar notes, you can make up any chord, anywhere... very handy.
+As long as you know your scales, formulas, and guitar notes, you can make up any chord - anywhere... very handy.